Effective exchange rate

 The Bank for International Settlements provides four sets of effective exchange rates, updated monthly.
 One pair uses a "narrow" set of 27 countries with data going back to 1964, both in nominal terms and as a "real" effective exchange rate adjusted using consumer price inflation.
 The "broad" set covers 61 economies, but with data only from 1994, again available both as a nominal series and adjusted for relative inflation.
 The trade weights are not updated monthly; as of March 2016, the base period was the average over 2011–13.

 Effective exchange rates are useful for gauging whether a currency has appreciated overall relative to trading partners.
 For example, in 2015 the Chinese RMB depreciated about 8% against the US dollar.
 However, more of China's trade is with Asia and Europe than with the United States, and the dollar appreciated against those currencies.
 The net effect was that once weighted by trade shares the value of the Chinese currency actually appreciated approximately 10% relative to its trading partners.

 EER are still volatile over short periods of time and a poor guide for comparing standards of living across countries.
 For that purpose Purchasing Power Parity measures are more appropriate.

+In addition, an increase in the real effective exchange rate does not necessarily mean an increase in a country's purchasing power.
+As an example, in the 1970s and 1980s, Spain experienced a continuous decline in domestic nominal and real wages, and the nominal rate of the Spanish peso used at the time continued to fall.
+However, the real effective exchange rate sometimes appreciated because domestic inflation was higher than in other countries and exceeded the decline in the nominal rate.